BATCO: Other functions

 The spelling box converts letters into two digit numbers which can then be encoded using the procedure described above.
-It is used is special situations to spell out words that are sensitive and are not on any of the vocabulary cards.
+It is used in special situations to spell out words that are sensitive and are not on any of the vocabulary cards.
 The spelling box is a 6 column by 5 row matrix labeled horizontally and vertically with single digits.
 The matrix contains a scrambled alphabet and four blank cells.

 The authentication table converts a two digit challenge number into a two digit response.
 It is a 10 by 5 grid, also labeled horizontally and vertically with single digits.
 Each cell contains a random two digit number, with no repeated cells.
 A challenge is issued as a two digit number specifying the columns and row that selects a cell in the table.
 The response is the contents of the cell.

 A final scrambled alphabet at the bottom of the cipher sheet is used for a call sign scrambling system.